AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart.md

 feature: Best Practices
 feature-set: Commerce
 ---

 # Best practices for product cart management

-For best performance, use the following guidelines to manage cart limits for Adobe Commerce and Magento Open Source
+For best performance, use the following guidelines to manage cart limits for Adobe Commerce and Magento Open Source:

-- For versions 2.3.x - 2.4.2, only allow a maximum of 100 products in a cart
+- For versions 2.3.x - 2.4.2, only allow a maximum of 100 products in a cart.
-- For versions 2.4.3 and later, enhancement to sales rules capabilities increase the cart maximum to 750
+- For versions 2.4.3 and later, enhancement to sales rules capabilities increased the cart maximum to 750.

 For versions 2.3.x - 2.4.2, the expected performance based on cart item limits is: